UniversalDependencies/docs/_en/dep/nmod.md

 udver: '2'
 ---

-The `nmod` relation is used for nominal dependents of another noun or noun phrase and functionally corresponds to an attribute, or genitive complement.
+The `nmod` relation is used for a nominal dependent of another nominal, except in cases where the dependent modifies a predication.
+(A nominal is any expression headed by a word tagged [NOUN](), [PRON]() or [PROPN](), or some elliptical version of such an expression.)

-**New from v2:** The `nmod` relation was previously used also for nominal dependents of verbs, adjectives, and adverbs.
-These are now covered by the new [obl]() relation.

 In English, plain `nmod` applies to __prepositionally-marked__ dependents of nominals (the preposition itself attaches as [case]()):